What to do after forming a Texas LLC

 Beware of Solicitations

-About 1 week after forming a Texas LLC, you will likely receive two solicitations that you can discard.
-The first is from LCPS in Austin, called "Labor Law Compliance Notice" and the other will be from Texas Certificate Service and called "Certificate of Fact Request Form."
+About 1 week after forming a Texas LLC, you will likely receive three solicitations in the mail that you can discard.
 These solicitations will look official, but they are private companies.
+You can see samples of these solicitations below.
+Do NOT discard the letter from the Texas Comptroller.

 Zachary Copp, Esq.